Hillsborough High School (Tampa, Florida): Football

 The first football team was in 1907.
 Football was the first competitive high school sport played in Florida.
 The five schools in the initial football league were Duval (Jacksonville), Hillsborough (Tampa), Ocala, Orlando and Summerlin Institute (Bartow).
 Only Hillsborough still exists.
 The FHSAA – Florida High School Athletic Association was not formed until 1920.

-The Hillsborough Terriers football team had the oldest rivalry among Tampa Bay's high schools.
-The rivalry began in 1928 against Henry B. Plant High School Panthers.
-Games were played on Thanksgiving Day (aka.
-"Turkey Day Game") with an incredible local turnout of thousands of spectators.
+The Hillsborough Terriers football team's rivalry with Henry B. Plant High School Panthers began in 1928 and is the oldest rivalry among Tampa Bay's high schools.
+Games used to be played on Thanksgiving Day (aka. the "Turkey Day Game") with an incredible local turnout of thousands of spectators.
 The "Turkey Day" tradition between Hillsborough and Plant High came to end in 1974.
 The Terriers "Turkey Day" record against Plant was 25-14.
+Before 1928, Hillsborough's biggest rivals were St. Pete and Duval.

-The team's football field is named after Marcelino Huerta.
-The field was renamed from Gaither Field for Principal Vivian Gaither, when Gaither High School was opened in Tampa.
-The team's biggest rival is Plant, and used to be St. Pete and Duval.
+The team's football stadium is named after Marcelino Huerta.
+The field was named Gaither Field for Principal Vivian Gaither, when Gaither High School was opened in Tampa.

 On Friday, August 31, 2007, the Hillsborough High School football team celebrated its 100th anniversary season opener with a 43–20 victory over Jefferson High School.